friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ![right 75%](fresh_launch.gif)

 ---
-#Recently our team began moving from Restful APIs to instead use GraphQL
+#Recently, our team began moving from Restful APIs to instead use GraphQL
 ---

 #Before we dive into how we did it, lets start with a primer on what graphql is and why you should care